1. What’s the difference between Rutgers-Camden Learning Abroad and Study Abroad?

 Take between $100 to $300 worth of currency.
 When you arrive at the airport, ask for some currency in small denominations, the equivalent of $1 to $10.
 (You can also pre-purchase foreign currency here in the U.S. at your local bank.
 Some banking locations have foreign currency on hand or can get it to you within a few days.)

 It’s generally a good idea to carry some cash.
-However, it’s not a good idea to carry large sums of cash.
-You may want to bring along credit/debit cards, travelers cheques and some US currency to exchange for foreign currency.
+However, it’s not a good idea to carry large sums of money.
+You may want to bring along credit/debit cards, travelers cheques and some US currency to exchange for foreign currency, depending on currency options in your destination.

 20. Do I need to apply for a visa?